Pramod-Devireddy/go_design_patterns/README.md

 5. **Adapter pattern:** This pattern allows classes with incompatible interfaces to work together by wrapping their own interface around that of an already existing class.
 6. **Decorator pattern:** This pattern allows additional behavior to be added to an existing object dynamically, by wrapping the object in a decorator class.
 7. **Observer pattern:** This pattern allows objects to observe events happening in other objects, and respond accordingly.
+8. **Template pattern:** This pattern defines the steps of an algorithm, but allows subclasses to provide the implementation for one or more steps.